 In 1927, Clyde Fickes, a legend in Forest Service history, initially worked on the Pend Oreille National Forest in Northern Idaho.
-That year, money was allotted for the construction of a lookout on Smith Peak in the Port Hill District.
+That year, an allotment of money arrived for the construction of a lookout on Smith Peak in the Port Hill District.
 At the time, however, no construction plans existed for such a structure.
 Fickes, an able carpenter, soon put his skills toward the design of the lookout.
-Fickes created an affordable 12-foot by 12-foot frame building with a 6-foot by 6-foot "cupalo."
-In 1928 he fabricated the structure and packaged it with appropriate hardware for a successful first installation.
-Fickes and his family soon relocated to Missoula, Montana for the purpose of designing a lookout for use in Region 1.
-Fickes' initial attempt appears similar to his Region 6 lookout design in size and shape.
-In the case of the Region 1 design, however, Fickes
+Fickes created an affordable 12-foot by 12-foot frame building with a 6-foot by 6-foot

-42 "General Report of the Fire Situation of 1915 District One," pp 1-2.
+41 "General Report of the Fire Situation of 1915 District One," pp 1-2.
 Folder 5100 "Fire Historical 1915-1918 Fire Seasons," Box 51, RG 95 Records of the Forest Service Region 1, Missoula, Montana Historical Collection 1903-1990 (hereinafter RG 95 Historical Collection) National Archives and Records Administration, Seattle, Washington (hereinafter NARA Seattle).

-43 Acting District Forester Rutledge to Forest Officers, O -Fire Memo, May 9, 1916.
+42 Acting District Forester Rutledge to Forest Officers, O -Fire Memo, May 9, 1916.
 Folder: Lookouts Historical 1 of 2, Box 45, RG 95 Historical Collection, NARA Seattle.

-44 Ibid.
+43 Ibid.

-45 Ibid, p.
+44 Ibid, p.
 15.

-46 Ibid. pp. 6-7.
+45 Ibid. pp. 6-7.